xinxinwang233/wang-Xinyi-s-assignments/07-prototyping/README.md

 I used a temperature and humidity sensor, and when this prototype finally appeared, I found that the temperature and humidity sensor was not suitable.

 <img width="544" alt="截屏2023-11-09 12 53 42" src="https://github.com/xinxinwang233/wang-Xinyi-s-assignments/assets/144413765/8ad248c2-3281-4677-a126-4b54c34bc54b">

+I placed a spore on a leaf, and I found that I wanted the spore to reflect the state of falling and growing.

 I used discarded objects to make this prototype, which gives me some idea of the scale of the idea